LearnersGuild/talent/architecture-design.md

 This file will attempt to explain how this app works, and what is going into it.

 ##What Is Webpack?
-Webpack is a package used to bundle all of the files within the app.
+Webpack is a package used to bundle all of the client side files within the app.
 Here, it is bundling src/client.

-Webpack.config.js is the main file.
+Webpack.config.js is the main file for Webpack.
+The entry points to the start of the app on the client side, which is index.js.
+Output is configured to look for where to put the finished bundle.
+It points to the public directory here.
+Then, module/rules creates rules for Webpack to follow.
+Exclude tells Webpack what files not to compile into bundle.js.
+Loader includes modules that help compile the bundle.

+Next, we have test.
+Test looks for file types (in this case, css), and compiles them down and puts them into the public directory.
+There is also a test that does the same for js and jsx files.
+Plugins create the bundled files.
+ExtractTextPlugin extracts any inline styling and puts in a css file.
+Resolve - extensions allows users to leave off the extensions of certain files when importing them.
+Here, .jsx resolves to .js.

 ##File Structure For Talent
 There are two main directories, public and src, with one build directory.